demonstrates inner peace

 Help us to accomplish reconciliation.

-Fill the church with your presences and your truth.
+Fill the church with your presence and your truth.

 Keep it in your peace.